michaelmob/kwin-quick-tile-enhancements/README.md

 Navigate to the [Releases](https://github.com/thetarkus/kwin-quick-tile-enhancements/releases/) page and download the latest `kwin-quick-tile-enhancements-*.kwinscript` file.

-Next open the `KWin Scripts` settings window, and click `Install from File...`.
+Next open the `KWin Scripts` settings window (search in krunner or start menu), and click `Install from File...`.
 Select the `*.kwinscript`, click the checkbox on the left and then hit Apply.

 ### Warnings
 1. Not tested for multi-monitors.
 (Sorry!)